zendeskgarden/react-components/docs/migration.md

 - `Colorpicker`: renamed to `ColorPicker`
 - `ColorpickerDialog`: renamed to `ColorPickerDialog`
   - removed `popperModifiers` prop (see [note](#breaking-changes))
+  - the `data-garden-id` for the rendered button is now 'colorpickers.colordialog_button' (previously 'buttons.button')
 - `ColorSwatch`
   - The new `name` prop is required because the refactored component is now backed by a native radio or checkbox group.
   - Removed `rowIndex`, `colIndex`, `defaultRowIndex`, and `defaultColIndex`.
     For the sake of accessibility, focus state should not be exposed or controlled.
 - `ColorSwatchDialog`
-  - same breaking changes as `ColorSwatch`.
+  - same breaking changes as `ColorSwatch`
   - `popperModifiers` prop (see [note](#breaking-changes))
+  - the `data-garden-id` for the rendered button is now 'colorpickers.colordialog_button' (previously 'buttons.button')

 #### @zendeskgarden/react-datepickers